Ahmet Aydın

-Ahmet Aydın (born 1 March 1971) is a Turkish politician of Kurdish origin from the Justice and Development Party (AKP), who has served as a Member of Parliament for Adıyaman since 22 July 2007.
+Ahmet Aydın (born 1 March 1971) is a Turkish politician of Kurdish origin from the Justice and Development Party (AKP), who served as a Member of Parliament for Adıyaman from 22 July 2007 to 14 May 2023.

 Born in the district of Kahta, Adıyaman, he graduated from Istanbul University Faculty of Law and received further education at Marmara University.
 He worked as a freelance lawyer and also as a radiology technician at state hospitals.
-Married and able to speak semi-fluent English, he was elected as an AKP Member of Parliament in the 2007 general election and was re-elected in 2011 and June 2015.
+Married and able to speak semi-fluent English, he was elected as an AKP Member of Parliament in the 2007 general election and was re-elected in 2011, June 2015, November 2015 and 2018.